Celebs and their plastic surgery

 Wednesday, September 13th, 2006

 Has Beyonce had a breast augmentation?
-This photo shows what might be evidence of a breast augmentation through the armpit.
+The photo linked below shows what might be evidence of a breast augmentation through the armpit.
 Breast implants can be placed most commonly through the armpit, underneath the breast, and around the areola.
 The implants are often placed through the armpit in people with darker skin, as this area is known to be resistant to keloid formation.
 Unfortunately, some people can develop a band of scar tissue which extends between the armpit scar and the breast implant pocket.
 It can even create a pulling sensation, and resemble a band such as may be seen here.

-Photo credit: perezhilton.com
+Photo credit: prphotos.com

 To view a video of a breast augmentation I performed for Fox News, click here.